View of the adobe settlement of Aït Ben Haddou, UNESCO World Heritage Site in southern Morocco

 Aït Ben Haddou is a typical clay settlement of the pre-Sahara.
 It is fortified and surrounded by high walls flanked by strong corner towers.
 This architectural style is widespread from Libya to Mauritania and is referred to as a pre-Saharan settlement type.

-Although the construction method is the same as it was thousands of years ago, the oldest buildings only date back to the 17th century due to constant renovations.
+Although the construction method is the same as it was thousands of years ago, the oldest buildings only date back to the 17th century due to the constant renovations.

 aitbenhaddou wohnturm

-In the village itself, there are houses, sometimes real residential towers (called tighremt), and buildings that serve the common good.
-The narrow alleyways keep the summer heat at bay, as they are in the shade for most of the day, and in ancient times they were easier to defend than wide streets.
+In the village itself, there are houses, sometimes real residential towers( calledtighremt ), and buildings that serve the common good.
+The narrow alleyways keep the summer heat at bay, as they are in the shade for much of the day, and in ancient times they were easier to defend than wide streets.

 You can see from the elaborate decorations on the houses that functionality was not the only thing that was important to the villagers.